All you need to know about Nadhim Zahawi as new chancellor replaces Rishi Sunak

 Newly appointed chancellor Nadhim Zahawi denies threatening to resign if not given top job

-After another dramatic night in Westminster triggered by the shock resignations of chancellor Rishi Sunak and health secretary Sajid Javid but desite it all Boris Johnson lives to fight another day.
+After another dramatic night in Westminster triggered by the shock resignations of chancellor Rishi Sunak and health secretary Sajid Javid, Boris Johnson, incredibly, lives to fight another day.

 This time though, he arguably owes his survival almost entirely to one man: Nadhim Zahawi.